rialibb/Deep-Attention-Q-Network-for-Drug-Recommendation/README.md

 # Drug Recommendation System using Reinforcement Learning

-This project implements a drug recommendation system using Deep Q-Learning (DQN), a reinforcement learning algorithm.
+This project implements a drug recommendation system using Deep Q-Learning (DQN) and Deep Q attention network, a reinforcement learning algorithm.
 The system learns to recommend appropriate medications based on patient conditions and treatment outcomes.

 ## Project Structure